jakobnissen/jakobnissen.github.io/posts/latency.md

 The Julia devs are pretty confident that code loading itself can be made faster, and I'm guessing it will be improved significantly "soon" - so, probably, over the next releases, 1.10 or 1.11.

 #### Parallel compilation
-Julia's compiler is mostly single-threaded, although select part of it, such as precompilation, happens in parallel.
+Julia's compiler is mostly single-threaded, although select parts of it, such as precompilation, happen in parallel.
-Adding more parallelism is an obvious area of improvement, indeed, it's kind of weird that a language with such easy multithreading as Julia isn't itself multithreaded.
+Adding more parallelism is an obvious area of improvement, indeed, it's slightly ironic that a language with such easy multithreading as Julia doesn't itself have a multithreaded compiler.
 The last year or so, the developer Prem Chintalapudi has been [laying groundwork to introduce more parallelism](https://github.com/JuliaLang/julia/pulls?q=is%3Apr+author%3Apchintalapudi).
 Most recently, [PR 47797](https://github.com/JuliaLang/julia/pull/47797) parallelized system image building, adding more parallelism to precompilation.
 There is still some way to go until Julia's compiler can use multiple threads for compilation during a session or script, but [it is on the horizon](https://www.youtube.com/watch?v=A0VwcXcAz4o), meaning it will hopefully land over the next few years.

 #### Compile to static libraries or binaries
-Julia already already compiles to machine code.
-If it can already compile to RAM, why can't it compile binaries or libraries?
+Julia already already compile to machine code - it just compiled directly in the memory of your computer.
+Then why can't it compile the same code to binaries or libraries?
 Indeed, there is nothing _fundamental_ in Julia preventing this - it simply hasn't been implemented yet.

 There has already been some foundational work to enable this.